28 Quick and Clever Centerpieces to Help You Win Halloween

 Halloween Glass Vases

 Glass block vases become one-of-a-kind Halloween centerpieces with die cuts and spooky scrapbook paper (available at crafts stores).
 To make, use spray adhesive to attach the papers (spray the back of the paper, not the glass, to avoid streaks).
-Place sand and tapered candles inside the vase for a haunting glow.
+Place sand and tapered candle sticks inside the vase for a haunting glow.

 Editor's Tip: Use clear plastic blocks in lieu of glass vases.
 Be sure to nix the candles or opt for battery-powered ones.